Silver Plains is an old historical outstation.

 It is a little more adventurous than the main road was, and it takes you past a few more areas, such as Dinner Creek.

-Please note that camping is not free, the latest prices, constantly updated, are in the Destination Guide.
+Please note that camping is not free, the latest prices, constantly updated (as well as the updated contact details to this staion), are all in the Destination Guide.

 If you liked the books or this website, let others know about it!